department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/automobile-allowance-adaptive-equipment.md

 ### What kind of disability benefits can I get?

-- A one-time payment of not more than $21,058.69 to help you buy a specially equipped vehicle
+- A VA automobile allowance may include a one-time payment of not more than $21,058.69 to help you buy a specially equipped vehicle
 - In some situations, one or more adaptive-equipment grants to change a vehicle so it has features like power steering, brakes, seats, windows, or lift equipment to help you get into and out of the vehicle
 <br>